Performance of an open-source image-based history matching framework for CO$_2$ storage: Methodology

 Several studies of the FluidFlower special issue discuss the sensitivity of simulation results to model choices and parameter variations.
 One study investigates the roles of hysteresis and molecular diffusion, finding that hysteresis contributes minimally, whereas enhanced diffusion significantly improves dissolution trapping (\cite{Wang2024}).
 Another contribution compares discretization techniques, evaluating Cartesian versus unstructured grids and contrasting two-point with multi-point flux approximations (\cite{Wapperom2024}).
 A further contribution uses ensemble simulations to assess uncertainties in rock and gas relative permeability, revealing a notable sensitivity to the image segmentation threshold, particularly when comparing the assigned value in the FluidFlower benchmark study of 0.1 kg/m$^3$ (CO$_2$ concentration in the liquid phase) with an alternative of 0.05 kg/m$^3$ (\cite{Jammoul2024}).
 Additionally, permeability field heterogeneity is analyzed through HM at each grid cell, incorporating both tracer and CO$_2$ concentration data (\cite{Tian2024}).

-The 11th SPE Comparative Solution Project (\cite{nordbotten2025}), a benchmark study heavily inspired by the FluidFlower benchmark, is also pertinent to this research.
 One of the key findings from the SPE11 benchmark study is that human errors appear to be the primary source of variability in the simulation results (\cite{nordbotten2025}).
 This underscores the importance of open-source code, which enables independent validation and verification by the broader research community.
 Another relevant contribution to the present study is the comparison of grid structures and convergence criteria, provided by the OPM team.
 Figure \ref{spe11a_maps} presents spatial maps of dissolved CO$_2$ after two days of simulation.
 For details on the simulation setup, configuration files, and additional results, refer to the documentation of the \texttt{pyopmspe11} tool (\cite{Landa-Marbán2025}).

 Figure \ref{spe11a_maps}a, corresponding to SPE11 simulation results close to the considered FluidFlower setup, illustrates that in simulations using 1 cm Cartesian grids, convective mixing ceases in the lower storage unit, an artifact attributed to this grid configuration (\cite{Flemisch2024}).
 Figure \ref{spe11a_maps}b presents results obtained with a corner-point grid, which show a better agreement than Figure \ref{spe11a_maps}a (Cartesian grid) with the fine-scale simulations depicted in Figures \ref{spe11a_maps}c and \ref{spe11a_maps}d.
 The difference between these two fine-scale cases lies in the solver tolerances, with \ref{spe11a_maps}d having stricter tolerances (refer to the online documentation of the \texttt{pyopmspe11} tool (\cite{Landa-Marbán2025}) for the values of these tolerances).
 Tightening the solver tolerances improves mass conservation, where in this system the theoretical injected mass is 4.59$\times 10^{-3}$ kg, while the injected mass in Figure \ref{spe11a_maps}c is 4.43$\times 10^{-3}$ kg (3.5\% error), and in Figure \ref{spe11a_maps}d is 4.58$\times 10^{-3}$ kg (0.2\% error).
 However, this improvement comes at the cost of increased simulation time, rising from approximately 17 days in Figure \ref{spe11a_maps}c to around 55 days in Figure \ref{spe11a_maps}d.